w3c-cg/threat-modeling/models/decentralized-identities.md

     5. The *Holder* enters their credential into the *Wallet*.
 * **Credential-Presentation (CP)**
     1. The *Holder* requests access to a specific resource or service from the *Verifier*.
-    2. The *Verifier* then presents a request for proof to the *Holder*.
-This can either be done actively (e.g., the Verifier presents a QR code that the Holder has to scan) or passively (e.g., they accessed a web page and were asked to access a credential).
+    2. The Verifier then requests a proof from the *Holder*.
+This can be done actively (e.g., the Verifier presents a QR code that the Holder has to scan) or passively (e.g., they accessed a web page and were asked to access a credential).
-    3. Through the *Wallet*, the holder's user agent determines if there are credentials to generate the required *Proof*.
+    3. Through the *Wallet*, the holder's user agent determines whether there are credentials to generate the required Proof.
     4. The *Holder* may use the proof explicitly if they possess it.
     5. The user agent of the *Holder* then prepares the Presentation - which can contain the full credential or part of it-  and sends it to the *Verifier*.
 * **Credential-Verification (CV)**